 Speed is important on WordPress, and this guide will take you through optimising the Newspaper theme.
 A few things first:

-4. Adverts add time.
+- Adverts add time.
 Whilst Adsense (what I use) is decent in that ads usually load last, keep this in mind.
 Also, the less ads you have, the better for pagespeed and for your users.
+Ads will impact pagespeed scores negatively, as even though they are loaded after the main content, GTmetrix and Pagespeed will measure loading time with ads included.

 Hopefully, this guide will help you get decent speeds on your Newspaper site.
 Below is the GTMetrix score that I get on this site.